Sina-KH/TonCoin-Wallet-iOS-Contest/README.md

 required parts of the libs, btw.)

 1. Run `ToncoinWallet.xcworkspace` using Xcode, Select `Toncoin Wallet` target and the project should build successfully both on simulator and real devices.
+If you've faced any build issues, it can be due to xcode's internal issues on first build, related to build race-conditions(!), just try again. :)

 ## :cat:  Technical Considerations